Radon

 Testing

-All areas of northern Illinois can have high radon levels, and all buildings should be tested every two years, Due to Illinois state regulations, radon mitigation companies like us, cannot provide radon testing services on homes we mitigate or plan to mitigate, but testing can be performed by a professional or the building resident using a reliable radon gas testing kit.
+All of Illinois can have high radon levels, and all buildings should be tested every two years according to the EPA and state radon program.
+Due to Illinois state regulations, radon mitigation companies like ours do not provide radon testing services on homes we mitigate or plan to mitigate, but testing can be performed by the building owner, resident using DIY test kits or by a professional radon tester.

 Professional testing is usually required for real estate and refinancing transactions.
-It usually takes a few days and costs $100- $300 per home.
-Self-test kits are usually $35-$65 each and are available for approximately $39 in local home centers and hardware stores.
+It usually takes a few days and costs $120- $350 per home.

 Professional Testing